zackSpec/QF/README.md

 - These results reflect the limits of simple moving average rules on certain assets and underscore the need for improved signal filtering, asset selection, or ML enhancement.

 ---

+**Note:** This strategy is not recommended for real trading.
+As a college student exploring quant finance, this project was a way to build foundational skills in backtesting, performance evaluation, and model interpretation.

+---